igl-sh/.github/profile/README.md

 - **All-in-one**: Igl is an all-in-one toolkit.
 It has everything you need to build a JavaScript or TypeScript project.
 - **Easy to use**: Igl is very easy to use.
 It has a simple and clean API.
 - **Modular**: Igl is modular.
 You can use only the parts you need.
-- **Type-safe**: Igl is written in TypeScript.
-It is type-safe and has great IntelliSense support.
+- **Type-safe**: Igl is written in Golang, which is a statically-typed language.
+This makes Igl type-safe.
 - **Well-documented**: Igl has a comprehensive documentation that covers everything you need to know.
 - **Open-source**: Igl is open-source.
 You can contribute to it on GitHub.